alisha/twitter-bot-tutorial/README.md

 We then split the corpus line into a list of words by calling `words = line.split()`.
 We also set up a variable called `end_of_sentence` that is true when we've reached the end of a sentence, or false if we haven't.
 This will be useful in a little bit.

 Now, we go through the list of words that we just created.
 If we're at the end of a sentence, we add the next 2 words to our list of sentence starters, and then continue.
 Then, we check if we're at the end of a sentence by checking for punctuation (we can have multiple sentences in a given line).
+Then, we map the current word and the word that follows it to the next word.
+This builds our dictionary with things like `{("I", "am"), "happy"}`.

-**More explanation of this code TBD**
+When we're done building all of these mappings, we return our word map.

 ### Generating Messages